AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

           </tr>
       </table>

-   1. Select to synchronize any of the following fields from [!DNL Workfront] to [!DNL Jira]:
+   1. Select any of the following to synchronize the fields from [!DNL Workfront] to [!DNL Jira]:

       <table style="table-layout:auto">
        <col>